-Attorney General (AG) Dappula de Livera today directed Inspector General of Police (IGP) C.D Wickremeratne to report facts on the case linked to detained human rights activist and Attorney-at-Law Hejaaz Hizbullah.
+Attorney General (AG) Dappula de Livera today (17) directed Inspector General of Police (IGP) C.D.
+Wickremeratne to report facts on the case linked to detained human rights activist and Attorney-at-Law Hejaaz Hizbullah.

-The AG’s Coordinating Officer State Counsel Nishara Jayaratne told Colombo Gazette that IGP C. D. Wickremeratne was further directed to produce Hizbullah before the relevant Magistrate’s Court.
+The AG’s Coordinating Officer, State Counsel Nishara Jayaratne told Colombo Gazette that IGP Wickremeratne was further directed to produce Hizbullah before the relevant Magistrate’s Court.

-The human rights lawyer has been held at the Criminal Investigation Department headquarters in Colombo since his arrest on 14 April 2020, with restricted access to his lawyers, family and wife.
+The human rights lawyer has been held at the Criminal Investigation Department (CID) headquarters in Colombo since his arrest on 14 April 2020, with restricted access to his lawyers, family, and wife.

 Hizbullah was arrested on charges of allegedly “aiding and abetting” one of the bombers involved in the 2019 Easter Sunday terror attacks.

-Last month, Attorney General Dappula de Livera had agreed to grant detained human rights activist Hejaaz Hizbullah access to his lawyers.
+Last month, AG de Livera had agreed to grant detained human rights activist Hizbullah access to his lawyers.

-In January 2021, the Criminal Investigations Department (CID) informed the Fort Magistrate’s Court that Attorney-at-Law Hejaaz Hizbullah is to be detained for another 90 days.
+In January 2021, the CID informed the Fort Magistrate’s Court that Attorney-at-Law Hizbullah is to be detained for another 90 days.

 The CID informed the Court that it has obtained Defence Ministry approval for the detention of Hizbullah.
 (Colombo Gazette)